Mikejo5000/vsts-docs-pr/release-notes/2017/sep-15-team-services.md

 * Computes average burndown
 * Shows you when you have items not estimated with story points
 * Tracks your scope increase over the course of the project
-* Projects your project's completion date based on historical burndown and scope increase trends
+* Projects your project’s completion date based on historical burndown and scope increase trends

 You can burndown on any work item type based on count of work items or by the sum of a specific field (e.g.: Story Points).
 You can burndown using daily/weekly/monthly intervals or based on an iteration schedule.
 You can even add additional filter criteria to fine tune the exact scope of work you are burning down.
 The widget is highly configurable allowing you use it for a wide variety of scenarios.
 We expect our customers will find amazing ways to use these two widgets.